Galina Loginova and Milla Jovovich

 In 1973 Galina left Moscow and joined the Dovzhenko Film Studio in Kiev.

-In early 1980s, Galina Loginova-Jovovich with her husband and daughter emigrated from the Soviet Union.
+In early 1980s, Galina Loginova-Jovovich together with her husband and daughter emigrated from the Soviet Union.
 The Soviet government immediately banned all films with her participation.
 The family spent several years in London, and then they moved to the U.S. During the 1980s Galina worked as a housekeeper in the house of Hollywood director Brian De Palma.

 In 1991 Galina’s husband was arrested and imprisoned for 7 years.
 Galina and Bogdan divorced in 2000.

-In 2011 Galina played the role of Alla Nazimova in American feature-length silent film Silent Life, based on the life story of the first Hollywood sex symbol Rudolph Valentino.
+You know, in 2011, Galina played the role of Alla Nazimova in American feature-length silent film Silent Life, based on the life story of the first Hollywood sex symbol Rudolph Valentino.